phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_walk.md

 Please download the simulation and visualization here: <a href="../downloads/downloadable/chemotaxis_compare.ipynb" download="chemotaxis_compare.ipynb">chemotaxis_compre.ipynb</a>.

-To compare the performance of the two strategies, we visualize the trajectories of simulation with 3 cells and quantitative compare the performance using simulation with 500 cells for each strategy.
+To compare the performance of the two strategies, we visualize the trajectories of simulation with 3 cells and compare the performance using simulation with 500 cells for each strategy.

 **Qualitative comparison**.
 Run the code for Part2: Visualizing trajectories.
-The background color indicates concentration: white -> red = low -> high; black dot are starting points; red dots are the points they reached at the end of the simulation; colorful small dots represents trajectories (one color one cell): dark -> bright color = older -> newer time points; blue cross indicates the goal.
+The background color indicates concentration: white -> red = low -> high; black dot are starting points; red dots are the points they reached at the end of the simulation; colored points represents trajectories (one color one cell): dark -> bright color = older -> newer time points; blue cross indicates the goal.

 We will simulate 3 cells for 800 seconds for each of the strategies.